ToscaLab/tosca/ascot-os/examples/light/README.md

 curl -X PUT 127.0.0.1:3000/light/toggle
 ```

-At the server startup, an initial message signalling its effective execution and
+At server startup, an initial message signalling its effective execution
-port number is printed.
+is printed.

 ```
-Starting the Ascot server at 0.0.0.0:3000
+Starting server...
 ```

 <!-- Links -->